JustinBeckwith/linkinator-action/README.md

 - `serverRoot` - When scanning a locally directory, customize the location on disk where the server is started.
 Defaults to the root of your GitHub repository.
 - `directoryListing` - Include an automatic directory index file when linking to a directory.
 Defaults to `false`.
 - `retry` - Automatically retry requests that return HTTP 429 responses and include a `retry-after` header.
+- `urlRewriteSearch` - Pattern to search for in urls.
+Must be used with `urlRewriteReplace`.
+- `urlRewriteReplace` - Expression used to replace search content.
+Must be used with `urlRewriteSearch`.
 - `verbosity` - Override the default verbosity for this command.
 Available options are "DEBUG", "INFO", "WARNING", "ERROR", and "NONE".
 Defaults to "WARNING".

 ## Outputs